manya-lalwani/designer-baby/simulation.md

 14. Run all of the Setup cells and all of the Run Simulation cells.
 15. Run all of the Results cells.
 16. Look at the results!
 For more information on interpreting results, see the examples below.

+## How to analyze the output

+1. Allele Frequency: The allele density shows how the two alleles in a population might increase or decrease in frequency.
+For instance, as traits get more desirable and widely edited for, the edited allele would increase in frequency while the unedited allele would decrease.
+These changes signal how our reproductive decisions can collectively skew the representation of traits in our genome.
+2. Phenotype Density: A direct result to changes in allele frequency is how these allele trend differences impact noticeable phenotypes.
+Not all changes in allele frequencies will lead to changes in phenotype densities if there are multiple genes controlling the phenotype/trait.
+3. Heritability: It is the amount of a particular trait that is determined by genetics.
+The rest would be determined by the environment.
+For instance, due to the complexity of intelligence, it is a trait with a low heritability while something as simple as hair color would be higher in heritability even though both are polygenic.

 ## Simplified Explanation of Mathematical Model